Ten Tottenham fans injured in Rome attack

 "I'm going to cover up my Spurs shirt," fellow fan Sean Sill said.

-(Additional reporting by Massimiliano di Giorgio, Naomi O'Leary and Gavin Jones; Editing by John Mehaffey and Alison Wildey)
+(Reporting by Cristiano Corvino, Massimiliano di Giorgio, and Naomi O'Leary; Editing by John Mehaffey)